-In connection with the Framework Agreement, CTI entered into a separate contract with One2One, which we refer to as the ADC Contract, under which CTI will provide acquisition, design and construction services for up to 250 new One2One sites.
-If One2One requests CTI's services with respect to all 250 sites, CTI will be paid aggregate fees in excess of (Pounds)7.0 million.
-CTI also believes that some of the new sites will be new builds, which are known as greenfield sites, under the Framework Agreement, and thus CTI will be eligible to assume ownership of these greenfield sites following their construction, pursuant to the terms of the Framework Contract.
+In connection with the framework agreement, Castle Transmission entered into a separate contract with One2One under which Castle Transmission will provide acquisition, design and construction services for up to 250 new One2One sites.
+If One2One requests Castle Transmission's services for all 250 sites, Castle Transmission will be paid aggregate fees in excess of (Pounds)7.0 million.
+Castle Transmission also believes that some of the new sites will be new builds, which are known as greenfield sites, under the framework agreement, and thus Castle Transmission will be eligible to assume ownership of these greenfield sites following their construction, under the terms of the framework agreement.